( of )

 Incorrect: 0

 A 24 year old woman reports that her vision has recently become blurred and that she is having trouble with her balance.
 When she covers either eye, vision improves.
 Your examination reveals that visual function is apparently normal, and eye movements are full.
-But when you cover her right eye, her left eye moves down slightly.
+When you cover her right eye, her left eye moves down slightly.
 When you cover her left eye, there is no movement of the right eye.
 The amplitude of the downward movement in the left is present and of equal degree in all positions of eccentric gaze.
 You also notice a right-beating nystagmus in right gaze, left-beating nystagmus in left gaze, and upbeating nystagmus in upgaze.

 • Review Topic